Boiler Kettling Noise: Is it Dangerous? What Causes Kettling In a Boiler?

 With these defences in place, you shouldn’t fret over the chance of an explosion if your boiler starts to kettle.
 But don’t shelve the issue either – the same limescale and sludge that cause kettling may also obstruct the boiler’s safety mechanisms.

-Like any job involving heat, electricity, and gas, fixing a kettling boiler is best left to the pros.
+Like any job involving heat, electricity, and gas, fixing a kettling boiler is best left to Gas Safe engineers.
 So as simple as the remedies we’re about to discuss may sound, keep in mind that MacGyvering your way around a heat exchanger is a big no-no.